hannahfligel/weekend-movie-sagas/README.md

 <img src='/src/images/weekend-movie-sagas.gif'></img>

 ## Description
-This full-stack application allow users to view a photo gallery, add an image by inputting an image URL and image description.
-It also allows the user to like and delete an image.

 This full-stack application allow users to store a record of all of their movies.
 Users can view, and add movies to their library.

 ## Prerequisites